dsuryd/dotNetify-Elements/README.md

 The dotNetify project was started with the goal of bringing simplicity to connecting front-end elements with the back-end models.
-This project is yet another step to bring simplicity to the front-end development, by providing a zero-configuration build environment, with a set of reusable and customizable components that can be used to build a professional-looking web layout and readily communicate in real-time with the back-end through dotNetify view models, all without requiring high front-end development proficiency.
+This project is yet another step to bring simplicity to the front-end development, by providing a zero-configuration build environment, with a set of reusable and customizable components that can be easily assembled into a professional-looking web layout, and readily communicate in real-time with the back-end through dotNetify view models; all this without requiring high front-end development proficiency.

 Here is an example proof of concept.
-We are aiming for a React page that just describes a composition of components, with implementation details, including styles, encapsulated inside each component.
-The components that require configuration from the back-end are put inside a context component and use ID convention to establish its link to the back-end view model.
+A developer minimally describes the layout of reusable components on a React page, and only assigns identifiers to components that will communicate with the back-end view model.
+The styling are provided by default, resulting in a standard but professional looking web app.
+All data necessary for the components to render will be provided from the view models.

 ```jsx
 export const App = props => (